The Firestone Grand Prix of St. Petersburg comes to town this week. In its 13th year, this year’s Grand Prix will include 13 races with the week.

 At the epicenter of contemporary fashion and culinary delights, St. Petersburg claims some of the most engaging shopping and dining in the world.

-ONE St. Petersburg, the 41-story mixed-use development in the heart of downtown St. Petersburg, has sold its ground-floor retail condominiums to two separate buyers.
+ONE St. Petersburg, the 41-story mixed-use luxury development in the heart of downtown St. Petersburg, has sold its ground-floor retail condominiums

 A large waterfront plaza has emerged as the centerpiece of the 25-acre Pier project planned for downtown, acting as a gathering spot that would serve as the city's "living room."